-The cardiovascular system normally undergoes various changes during pregnancy; heart rate increases and the amount of blood increases in the body, which causes a blood pressure variation.
-Hypotension during pregnancy would mean that the blood pressure ranges are below 90/60, the normal blood pressure count being approximately 120/80.
+The cardiovascular system normally undergoes various changes during pregnancy; heart rate increases, the amount of blood increases in the body and numerous hormonal changes, which causes a blood pressure variation.
+Hypotension during pregnancy would mean that the blood pressure ranges are below 90/60, the normal blood pressure being approximately 120/80.

 Causes of Low Blood Pressure during Pregnancy

 Most women begin experiencing a drop in blood pressure early in the first trimester with the middle of the second trimester often has the blood pressure lowest.